critr/KebapiAspNet/README.md

 The purpose of the API is to implement a small set of operations that can serve discerning kebab-eating clients everywhere.

-This time, the API fronts a **SQL Server** database tamed by a home grown data access layer built from `SqlClient` objects only (🙅 NO 🚫 to bloaty Entity Framework here!), a routing service that maps endpoints to API actions while applying roles-based authorisation rules and policies, and an authentication/login service that can authenticate via different sets of credentials.
-Login and security are built upon salt 'n' hashed crypto goodness carefully wrapped in **JSON Web Tokens**. (`JwtBearer` and `SqlClient` are the only packages used for the core API.)
-Config is handled by parsable POCOs plucked from the latest `IConfigure`-hoo-ha.
+This time, the API fronts a **SQL Server** database tamed by a **home grown data access layer** built from `SqlClient` objects only (🙅 NO 🚫 to bloaty Entity Framework here!).
+The layer leverages the **Geography** spatial data type so we get **on-the-fly GPS distance calculations** given any latitude and logitude.
+There's also a **routing service** that maps endpoints to API actions while applying **roles-based authorisation** rules and policies, and an authentication/login service that can **authenticate via different sets of credentials**.
+Login and security are built upon **salt 'n' hashed crypto goodness** carefully wrapped in **JSON Web Tokens**. (`JwtBearer` and `SqlClient` are the *only* packages used for the core API.) **Config** is handled by **parsable POCOs** plucked from the latest `IConfigure`-hoo-ha.

-On the data side, there are scripted rebuilds of the database schema, including test data loading (all triggerable in Dev Environment from the API), and the database model includes typical normalisation and PK/FK/data integrity constraints.
+On the data side, there are **scripted rebuilds** of the database schema, including test data loading (all triggerable in Dev Environment from the API), and the database model includes typical normalisation and PK/FK/data integrity constraints.
 All SQL statements are purposely stowed in their own easy-to-reach classes.

 On the testing side, instead of synthesising my own from-the-ground-up tests as happened with [the Node.js version](https://github.com/critr/kebapi "A seriously tasty REST API"), I've opted to go with a 'proper' testing framework.
 Enter **Xunit** *and* test fixtures *and* test database replication *and* mock authentication handling *and* some 200 unit tests.